NVIDIAGameWorks/Streamline/docs/ProgrammingGuide.md

 * `eBufferTypeReflectionHint` - boolean mask indicating which pixels represent the transparency area
 * `eBufferTypeParticleHint` - boolean mask indicating which pixels represent the reflections area
 * `eBufferTypeTransparencyHint` - boolean mask indicating which pixels represent the particles
+* `eBufferTypeInvalidDepthMotionHint` -- boolean mask indicating pixels where the color content does not match the depth and/or motion vector content (e.g. picture-in-picture)

 > **NOTE:**
 > Tagged buffers should not be used for other purposes within a frame execution because SL plugins might need them at different stages.
 If that cannot be guaranteed, please make a copy and tag it instead of the original buffer.